Corporate Headshots for Teams: How to Organize a Group Session — Photography Shark

 Team headshot sessions are one of the most logistics-dependent photography engagements there is.
 Getting 10, 20, or 50 people in front of a camera with consistent results requires more planning than most companies anticipate — and the planning happens before the photographer arrives, not on the day of the shoot.

 I've organized group headshot sessions for companies ranging from 4-person startups to teams of 60+, both at my studio in Rockland and on-site at offices across the South Shore and Boston.
+(For context: I'm Chris McCarthy, owner of Photography Shark, and corporate group sessions have been a steady part of the studio's work since 2019.)
 This is a practical guide to what actually makes these sessions run smoothly.

 Start With the Numbers